shantur/jarvis-mcp/README.md

 Talk to AI assistants using your voice through a web browser.
 Compatible with Claude Desktop, OpenCode, and other MCP-enabled AI tools.

+> ✅ No extra software, services, or API keys required—just open the web app in your browser and grant microphone access.

 ## Features

 🎙️ **Voice Conversations** - Speak naturally with AI assistants